 |A different view of prayer

-I can understand, and to some extent accept, atheism, although this may sound like a strange comment from someone who channels healing from a Source that is identified as God.
+I can understand, and to some extent accept, atheism, although this may sound like a strange comment from someone who channels healing from a Source that is identified as Great Spirit.

 If we look at what we wish a god to be in respect of our everyday lives, there are attributes that easily come to mind, which include being loving, compassionate, supportive, protective and accessible.
 For many, living in the world is at best difficult and, at worst, agonizing.
 It often feels as if 'the world' is always coming at us, never giving us any peace.
 For others, it is a wonderful experience, smattered with events and feelings that are not so wonderful, but on the whole they are having a great time.
 We all experience life to varying degrees of pain and enjoyment.

-We've often been told that God is vengeful and can respond to us like a strict father - sometimes it seems God brings violence and anger to us, although this is more of an extremist view.
-But many souls do not believe that God answers our prayers and therefore question God's existence.
-So, it is not surprising that some people prefer to believe that there is no God and that everything in life is down to us and how we behave towards one another.
-And this is why I have some sympathy with an atheistic viewpoint because, in part, atheists are right.
+We've often been told that Great Spirit is vengeful and can respond to us like a strict father - sometimes it seems Great Spirit brings violence and anger to us, although this is more of an extremist view.
+But many souls do not believe that Great Spirit answers our prayers and therefore question It's existence.
+So, it is not surprising that some people prefer to believe that there is no God and that everything in life is down to us and how we live our lives.
+And this is why I have some sympathy with an atheistic viewpoint because atheists are right about where our responsibilities lie.

 Since I was a child, I have had problems with the bible and, as I grew older and looked into it more fully, I realised that it was written so long after the events that are described, all related through an oral tradition initially, so that we couldn't take it as being 'gospel' necessarily.
 I'm not suggesting that all of it is fabrication but we have no way of knowing which parts are true and which are not.
-The information was originally handed down through a form of Chinese whispers, and we all know how accurate such tales can be.
 The bible is very much an article of faith.

-The bible and its related dogma have been used throughout time, even up to the present day, as political levers for powerful leaders because religion is such an effective way of controlling people.
-Those who lived simple lives centuries ago could easily be manipulated if they were told that God wanted them to live in a certain way and pay homage to their leaders.
+The bible and its related dogma have been used throughout time, even up to the present day, as a political lever for powerful leaders because religion is such an effective way of controlling people.
+Even taxes were related to religion and the church has always been keen to exact contributions for its coffers.
+Those who lived simple lives centuries ago could easily be manipulated if they were told that Great Spirit wanted them to live in a certain way and pay homage to their leaders.
 As with most things in life, it was driven by fear - the fear of disobeying such a powerful being.

 Our creative selves

-Although the earth is a beautiful and awe-inspiring place, because of the tragedies that naturally occur here, like tsunamis, massive subsidence of the earth, global-warming, etc., I find it hard to believe that God would have created something so changeable and disastrous for those living on it.
+Although the earth is a beautiful and awe-inspiring place, because of the tragedies that naturally occur here, like tsunamis, massive subsidence of the earth, global-warming, etc., it is impossible to believe that Great Spirit would have created something so changeable and disastrous for those living on it.
 Equally, the fact that we treat the earth in such a casual way, allowing our presence here to have such a devastating effect on the planet, means that we don't really treasure it.
-Deep inside us, I think many souls don't have a belief in this being a gift from God.
+Deep inside us, I think many souls don't have a belief in this being a gift from Great Spirit.

 As I have said previously, none of us knows how powerful we are as spiritual beings.
 We live in our small worlds, with our small worries, and our small material achievements, believing that we are so wonderful.
 We are, in fact, right about being wonderful because I believe this world is of our creation; it is our projection, with which we have now become so entangled that we cannot believe we created it.
 We are experiencing a dream-world from which we will wake up when we return to full awareness of Heaven, but in the meantime, it is a challenging place to be.

-If we go back to the original list of attributes we would like to have in a god, a list that is certainly not exhaustive, we can see that God would not want us to have what we are experiencing in this world.
-A loving god would want us to be happy, without care, and full of joy.
+If we go back to the original list of attributes we would like to have in a god, a list that is certainly not exhaustive, we can see that Great Spirit would not want us to experience such a lot of sadness, stress, disaster and misery in this world.
+Great Spirit is loving - he wants us to be happy, without care, and full of joy as we are when we are back home in Heaven.
 This world does not create that situation for very many souls.

-Although a growing number of people believe in an afterlife and talk quite naturally about their loved ones watching over them and being involved in their experiences here, talking about God still makes many people feel uncomfortable.
-One of the reasons for this, I believe, is that there is an underlying guilt about the fact that this is our own creation, separate from God as we see it, although in reality I believe we can never separate from God.
+Although a growing number of people believe in an afterlife and talk quite naturally about their loved ones watching over them and being involved in their experiences here, talking about Great Spirit still makes many people feel uncomfortable.
+One of the reasons for this, I believe, is that there is an underlying guilt about the fact that this is our own creation, separate from Great Spirit as we see it, although in reality we can never separate from Great Spirit.

 Oneness and prayer

-Prayer is something that many souls feel uncomfortable with and it is not a subject that is discussed in general, except when there is some life-threatening or tragic situation when most souls are happy to admit that they sent up a little prayer for help.
+Prayer is something that many souls have difficulty with and it is not a subject that is discussed in general, except when there is some life-threatening or tragic situation when most souls are happy to admit that they sent up a little prayer for help.

 I believe we have to start viewing prayer in a different way so that we can more quickly evolve and develop spiritually.
-Even atheists will often use phrases such as 'I wish …', 'I hope …', and 'I believe …', just like the rest of us.
+Traditional prayer, in most cases, has always been, and still is, about asking for things; even some of those with Buddhist beliefs chant for what they desire.
+Even atheists will often use phrases such as 'I wish...', 'I hope...', and 'I believe...', just like the rest of us.
 These are effectively prayers in that we are sending out a message for help, even if we don't know where we're sending it.

 The formal prayers of religions have made prayer a conscious and ritual pursuit.
 Going to church/temple/mosque or other place of worship to pray is an integral part of many religions.
 Pagans have their sacred places in nature where they go to commune with something greater than themselves, just like those who have erected specific buildings.
 There is a sense for many people that this is the only place where prayers are heard.

 If we remember that we are all One, it becomes obvious that wherever wishes or prayers are thought about or uttered, they have an impact or influence on all of us.
 So prayer can be much less formal than religions would have us believe.
-Having said this, if assembling together in a place designated for worship focuses our minds, this too is very effective and comforting for many and has helped countless people over time.
+Having said this, if assembling together in a place designated for worship focuses our minds, this too is very effective and comforting for many and has helped countless people over time, showing that religion in some form still has a place in our society.

 Every time we wish, hope or pray for anything, we are communing with our oneness.
-It is, therefore, very difficult for me to understand how any religion can collude with its followers to pray for success in war against others who are part of the oneness - we are fighting with own oneness!
-This again reinforces my view that we create everything that we are experiencing here; I do not believe God would agree to or encourage us to make war with one another.
-He loves us and only wants our happiness and joy.
+It is, therefore, very difficult for me to understand how any religion can collude with its followers to pray for success in war against others who are part of the oneness - we are effectively fighting with our tribe!
+This again reinforces my view that we create everything that we are experiencing here; I do not believe Great Spirit would agree to or encourage us to make war with one another.
+Great Spirit loves us and only wants our happiness and joy.

 With our hopes, wishes and prayers we can create a world where happiness and joy is abundant.
 And I know that the cynics amongst us will think that this is soppy sentimentalism but actually it takes far more courage and grit to work to create a loving world than it does to create hatred and fear.
 These latter emotions are easily created by overwhelming people with violence and bullying; it is far more difficult for the gentler emotions of love and peace to overwhelm souls who are acting in violent and cynical ways.
 This world, our creation, is based around fear, and control through fear, by those who have allowed their egos to rule them.